yelaD/my-slip-box/Reference notes/The Art of War.md

 10. Hence, though an obstinate fight may be made by a small force, in the end it must be captured by the larger force.

+11. Now the general is the bulwark of the State; if the bulwark is complete at all points; the State will be strong; if the bulwark is defective, the State will be weak.

+12. There are three ways in which a ruler can bring misfortune upon his army:

+13. (1) By commanding the army to advance or to retreat, being ignorant of the fact that it cannot obey.
+This is called hobbling the army.

+14. (2) By attempting to govern an army in the same way as he administers a kingdom, being ignorant of the conditions which obtain in an army.
+This causes restlessness in the soldier's minds.

+15. (3) By employing the officers of his army without discrimination, through ignorance of the military principle of adaption to circumstances.
+This shakes the confidence of the soldiers.

+16. But when the army is restless and distrustful, trouble is sure to come from the other feudal princes.
+This is simply bringing anarchy into the army, and flinging victory away.

+17. Thus we may know that there are five essentials for victory:
+    (1) He will win who knows when to fight and when not to fight.
+    (2) He will win who knows how to handle both superior and inferior forces (3) He will win whose army is animated by the same spirit throughout all its ranks.
+    (4) He will win who prepared himself, waits to take the enemy unprepared.
+    (5) He will win who has military capacity and is not interfered with by the sovereign.

+18. Hence the saying: If you know the enemy and know yourself, you need not fear the result of a hundred battles.
+If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
+If you know neither the enemy nor yourself, you will succumb in every battle.